 1919 – 1944

 The logo was first introduced with a circular O-shaped center frame between Cummins and the “oil engine.”
-This center appeared to be a symbol of Venus, the feminine symbol of strength.
-Immediately below it, the name of the company was re-emphasized, and geographical location data was added.
+This center appeared to symbolize Venus, the feminine symbol of strength.
+Immediately below it, the company’s name was re-emphasized, and geographical location data was added.
 Between the yellow gold words, a short line reads “made.”
 It looks like an engraved plaque.
 It emphasizes the business style of the time.
-The plaque itself is the color of a ripe cherry that has been touched by the sun.
-The logo itself, when viewed from the front, resembles the frontal view of an automobile.
+The plaque is the color of a ripe cherry touched by the sun.
+The logo resembles an automobile’s frontal view when viewed from the front.

 1944 – 1952

-A dramatic change in the logo – and a new stage in the development of the company.
+A dramatic change in the logo – and a new stage in the company’s development.
 A bright red circle appears, preceded by a black rectangle with a white shadow border that reads Cummins Diesel (in white) and Dependable (in ornate red lettering).
 We wanted to emphasize the importance and historical significance of the brand’s appearance – 1919.
 Curiously, the inscription “since 1919” on the stylized ribbon is located in the middle, and on the left side, there is a black outline of a man pointing at this inscription with his right hand.
-It seems that the logo is oversaturated with symbols, fonts, and inscriptions, but in general, it looks laconic due to the combination of colors.
+The logo seems oversaturated with symbols, fonts, and inscriptions, but it generally looks laconic due to the combination of colors.
 From the minuses of the logo, if you look closely, it seems that the focus of the images is shifted to the left because there is a large red oval at the intersection of the planes of the “business card” and “ribbon.”

 1952 – 1965

-The lesson was learned, and mistakes in logo design and color selection were eliminated.
+The lesson was learned, and logo design and color selection mistakes were eliminated.
 While the previous one resembled the flag of Japan in places, now it looks like a cross, with a yellow rectangle vertically and a black line longitudinally, on which “Cummins” is modestly written in white letters.
 The font has become sans-serif, simpler, and more elongated.
 It is difficult to understand what the authors of this logo wanted to say, as there are no visual associations with the brand.
-The main goal was to get rid of fancy figurative details and graphic elements.
+The main goal was to eliminate fancy figurative details and graphic elements.

 1965 – 1976

 This period again saw a dramatic change in the logo.
-The font of the logo was made clear and readable.
-The background was removed.
-In place of the yellow stripe appeared a large first letter drawn with an outline.
+The font was made clear and readable, and the background was removed.
+A large first letter drawn with an outline appeared in place of the yellow stripe.

 1976 – today

-This year saw a new logo change.
-This time, the logo is simple, clean, neat, and conservative, though with a twist.
+The logo changed this year.
+It is now simple, clean, neat, and conservative, though with a twist.

-In the center of attention is the letter C, in which the company name is diagonally inscribed.
+The letter C is in the center of attention, where the company name is diagonally inscribed.
 At the same time, the last letter extends beyond the C, which creates the illusion of a continuation of the inscription.
 Logo designer Paul Rand, who has created visuals for companies such as IBM, ABC, Westinghouse, and UPS, could afford to add a bit of curiosity to the logo, which would be greatly refreshed if it had a simple diagonal lettering.
 Incidentally, the color C is closer to light blue, and the letters of the full name are white for contrast.

-In 2006, the C color was changed – this time, black accentuates the full brand name.
-Visually, it seems that the C disappears, but it is just such an artistic technique.
+In 2006, the C color was changed—this time, black accentuates the full brand name.
+Visually, the C disappears, but this is just an artistic technique.

 Font and Colors

-The appropriate and modest font Helvetica Neue 95 Black fits perfectly into the overall look of the logo.
+The appropriate and modest font, Helvetica Neue 95 Black, fits perfectly into the logo’s overall look.
 Interestingly, the letter C has taken on a customized shape as it was graphically modified specifically for the logo, bypassing the traditional Helvetica font.

-The fairly common colors – red, black, blue, and white – set each of the logos apart in their own way.
-To its credit, the actual logo is easy to remember, which means that the brand has completely won over its target audience.
+The fairly common colors—red, black, blue, and white—set each logo apart.
+The logo is also easy to remember, meaning the brand has completely won over its target audience.

 FAQ